tc39/notes/meetings/2016-05/may-23.md

 LBR: not providing that argument

-MS: JSC gives somewhat changed and more standards-compliant behavior for some cases listed here, more in line with all other implementations
+MLS: JSC gives somewhat changed and more standards-compliant behavior for some cases listed here, more in line with all other implementations

 JHD: Seems like some of these have multiple browsers throwing, but your PR makes it not throw, in alignment with only V8.
 Why?